VISION

 Core Principles

 - Judgment over activity.
 Don’t act unless action improves outcomes.
-Gate every output.
 Fewer high-quality actions beat many low-confidence ones.

 - Restraint builds trust.
 Start conservative, grow with context.
 Silence over noise.
 Every token, notification, and action must earn its place.